farhan-syah/spark/SPARK.md

 **Friday (45 min)**
 - Retrospective: What did we learn?
 - Metrics review: Are we hitting our KRs?
+- Proposal review: What should we work on next week?
 - Process tune: One thing to try next week

 **Total:** < 2 hours/week of meetings